opentargets/genetics-sumstat-data/filters/significant_window_extraction/readme.md

 Extract windows around significant positions
 ============================================

 Scans summary statistic files and extracts only windows around "significant" regions.

-This will massively reduce the size of the input data for fine-mapping and coloc pipelines.
+This massively reduces the size of the input data for fine-mapping and coloc pipelines.

+If running on a new batch of ingested sumstats, then use the folder where the new sumstats were ingested.
+Since in general we don't want to re-run fine-mapping for all past studies, it's best to only extract significant windows for new studies as well.
+Downstream in the fine-mapping pipeline we can then identify (by date) the studies that still need to be fine-mapped.

 ```
-# Get list of all input parquet files
+# If recalling windows for ALL sumstats, then list all ingested sumstat files
 gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/molecular_trait/*.parquet/_SUCCESS" > gcs_input_paths.txt
 gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/gwas/*.parquet/_SUCCESS" >> gcs_input_paths.txt

+# If using just a new folder of sumstats, then update the path below
+gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/gwas_220217/*.parquet/_SUCCESS" > gcs_input_paths.txt
+gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/molecular_trait/GTEx-sQTL.parquet/_SUCCESS" >> gcs_input_paths.txt

+gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/gwas_220218/*.parquet/_SUCCESS" > gcs_input_paths.txt
+gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/molecular_trait_new/FOLKERSEN*.parquet/_SUCCESS" >> gcs_input_paths.txt

-gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/gwas_211216/*.parquet/_SUCCESS" > gcs_input_paths.txt
+gsutil -m ls "gs://genetics-portal-dev-sumstats/unfiltered/gwas_220212/*.parquet/_SUCCESS" > gcs_input_paths.txt

 # Get list of completed files
 gsutil -m ls "gs://genetics-portal-dev-sumstats/filtered/significant_window_2mb/molecular_trait/*.parquet/_SUCCESS" > gcs_completed_paths.txt